skyrbe/react-redux-boilerplate/README.md

         |-- webpack.config.prod.js
     |-- public
         |-- index.html (Do not modify unless you need to add a link to google fonts or 3rd party scripts)
-    |-- scripts (contains scripts responsible for building/running the application.
-Do not modify)
+    |-- scripts (contains scripts responsible for building/running the application.)
     |-- README.md (The file you are reading right now!)
     |-- package.json (All dependencies go here, so do the build scripts execution)
     |-- src